eneliviu/LovinEscapades/README.md

 ## License
 ### Open Source
-As an open-source project, ***LovinEscapades*** encourages transparency, and community involvement.

-The code is available on GitHub, such that developers can view, fork, and contribute to the project if they wish so.
+As an open-source project, ***LovinEscapades*** promotes transparency and community involvement.
+The code is accessible on GitHub, allowing developers to view, fork, and contribute to the project as they desire.

 [*Back to top*](#)

 ## Acknowledgements
 - Further details on the usage of Leaflet JS were obtained from https://leafletjs.com/
+- [`BugBytes` Youtube channel](https://www.youtube.com/watch?v=qzrE7cfc_3Q) for using Django Graphs
-- The use of ChatGPT was restricted to getting sensible inputs for the text content, Readme-file and for proof-checking the language.
+- `ChatGPT` was utilized to generate sensible input for text content, assist in crafting the README file, and perform language proof-checking.

 [*Back to top*](#)

 ## Documentation version

-Last updated: July 12, 2024
+Last updated: Oct 14, 2024

 [*Back to top*](#)